favourigwe/jupyter-exploration/ITAI2373-NewsBot-Midterm/README.md

 ### **Chinonyelum (Favour) Igwe**

 * Reorganized the notebook into a logical Module 1–8 structure.
-* Refined and completed sections of the programming pipeline where improvements were needed.
+* Refined and completed sections of the programming pipeline
 * Added missing code and explanatory markdown throughout the notebook.
 * Created and integrated data visualizations for each major analysis stage.
 * Interpreted visualization results and provided business intelligence analyses.